tauthethirtythird/io_qp2_rule_kor/readme.md

 | `Crossing floors` | 3m | | Judgement condition is when current altitude (calculating temporary altitude that hasn't released yet) is less than 2m away from next floor |

 > Altitude gain above excluding `crossing floors` are all affected by your `level`, for example at the start `level` is 1, multiplier is ×0.25, every 4 seconds gain 1m
-> `Cancel penalty` will decrease the awarded experience from cancelling.
-When `cancel penalty` is over 25 every point will make the formula's 50% decrease by 0.5%, lowest 5%, when activating 【Volatile Garbage】 threshold changes from 25 to 40
+> `Cancel penalty` (see later on for calculation formula details) will decrease received experience from cancelling.
+Once `cancel penalty` surpasses `consecutive cancels minus experience threshold`, for every extra point the 50% in the formula will decrease by 0.5%, to a lowest of 5%.
+This threshold is 40 when activating 【Volatile Garbage(+)】, otherwise when 【All-Spin(+)】 is activated it's 10, otherwise it's 25.

 When gaining altitude, the newly increased altitude will first be stored into a temporary variable, every frame release 10%, at maximum 10m